microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

             this.hyperlinkColor = colorPalette.hyperlink.value;
         }
 ```
-Alternatively, you can store the `host` object during init and access the relevant `colorPalette` properties during update.
+Alternatively, you can store the `host` object during initialization and access the relevant `colorPalette` properties during update.

 ## On Update
 How exactly you draw your visual in high-contrast mode depends on your visual's specific graphic design.
 Usually, a somewhat different design is required to keep the important details easy to distinguish with the limited colors.